An Extensive History of Mission Support

 Transiting Exoplanet Survey Satellite (TESS)

-TESS is an Explorer-class mission scheduled for launch in 2018 that will survey approximately 500,000 of the nearest and brightest stars to search for exoplanets.
-We are developing the TESS data archive ground system, which will be the primary source of TESS data for the astronomical community.
+TESS is an Explorer-class mission launched in April 2018.
+The mission of TESS is to survey approximately 500,000 of the nearest and brightest stars to search for exoplanets.
+We developed the TESS data archive ground system, which is the primary source of TESS data for the astronomical community.
+In terms of data retrieved per unit time, the initial TESS data release in December 2018 was the largest release in the history of MAST.

 The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS)